LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 A :dfn:`skip` operation permits a specified number of values from the source sequence to be skipped.
-A skip operation consists of the word ``skip`` followed by either a literal integer, or an expression which will evaluate to an integer.
+A skip operation consists of the word ``skip`` followed by either a literal integer, or an expression that will evaluate to an integer.

 The following example snippet skips the first 5 elements from the source container.
 Only the 6\ :sup:`th` element and beyond are sent to the remaining portion of the query expression. ::

    with n in array(0, 1, 2, 3, 4, 5, 6, 7, 8, 9)
       skip 5
    select #n
    // => 5, 6, 7, 8, 9